 If you go with a commercial bank, research carefully how well the blood is stored and, if available, what FDA inspections have revealed about them.

 Yes!
-If you decide commercial cord banking isn’t right for your family, you can also donate it to a public cord blood bank for research or treatments for other people.
-Donating is free.
+If you decide commercial cord banking isn't right for your family, you can also donate it to a public cord blood bank for research or treatments for other people.
+Donating is free and is supported by the AAP.

 Unfortunately, you may not be able to get it back if you need it later.
 However, if you know ahead of time that someone in the family may need it for a condition treatable with stem cells, you can make a “directed donation" that reserves it for that person's use only (nontransferable and also offered by private banks).